Adaptive bitrate streaming: Microsoft Smooth Streaming (MSS)

-Smooth Streaming is an IIS Media Services extension that enables adaptive streaming of media to clients over HTTP.
-The format specification is based on the ISO base media file format and standardized by Microsoft as the Protected Interoperable File Format.
-Microsoft is actively involved with 3GPP, MPEG and DECE organizations' efforts to standardize adaptive bit-rate HTTP streaming.
-Microsoft provides Smooth Streaming Client software development kits for Silverlight and Windows Phone 7, as well as a Smooth Streaming Porting Kit that can be used for other client operating systems, such as Apple iOS, Android, and Linux.
-IIS Media Services 4.0, released in November 2010, introduced a feature which enables Live Smooth Streaming H.264/AAC videos to be dynamically repackaged into the Apple HTTP Adaptive Streaming format and delivered to iOS devices without the need for re-encoding.

-Microsoft has successfully demonstrated delivery of both live and on-demand 1080p HD video with Smooth Streaming to Silverlight clients.
+Smooth Streaming was developed as an IIS Media Services extension that enabled adaptive streaming of media to clients over HTTP.
+The media storage format was based on the ISO base media file format and published by Microsoft as the Protected Interoperable File Format specification.
+Microsoft was actively involved with 3GPP, MPEG and DECE organizations' efforts to standardize adaptive bit-rate HTTP streaming, which ultimately resulted in the publication of the DASH standard.
+Microsoft provided Smooth Streaming Client software development kits for Silverlight and Windows Phone 7, as well as a Smooth Streaming Porting Kit that could be used for other client operating systems, such as Apple iOS, Android, and Linux.
+IIS Media Services 4.0, released in November 2010, introduced a feature which enabled Live Smooth Streaming H.264/AAC videos to be dynamically repackaged into the Apple HTTP Adaptive Streaming format and delivered to iOS devices without the need for re-encoding.
+Between 2009 and 2013 Microsoft successfully demonstrated delivery of both live and on-demand 1080p HD video with Smooth Streaming to Silverlight clients.
 In 2010, Microsoft also partnered with NVIDIA to demonstrate live streaming of 1080p stereoscopic 3D video to PCs equipped with NVIDIA 3D Vision technology.

+In 2013 Microsoft shifted its media services product offering to the cloud where it continued to support Smooth Streaming as a core component of Azure Media Services.
+However, development and adoption of MPEG DASH and HLS as industry standards gradually displaced Smooth Streaming as Microsoft's preferred adaptive streaming technology by the end of that decade.
+In June 2023 Microsoft announced the retirement of Azure Media Services, effective June 2024, and while the announcement didn't explicitly mention Smooth Streaming by name it effectively meant the end of support for Smooth Streaming in any active Microsoft products.

+Related technologies

 Common Media Application Format (CMAF)

 CMAF is a presentation container format used for the delivery of both HLS and MPEG-DASH.
-Hence it is intended to simplify delivery of HTTP-based streaming media.
+Hence, it is intended to simplify delivery of HTTP-based streaming media.
 It was proposed in 2016 by Apple and Microsoft and officially published in 2018.

-QuavStreams Adaptive Streaming over HTTP

-QuavStreams Adaptive Streaming is a multimedia streaming technology developed by Quavlive.
-The streaming server is an HTTP server that has multiple versions of each video, encoded at different bitrates and resolutions.
-The server delivers the encoded video/audio frames switching from one level to another, according to the current available bandwidth.
-The control is entirely server-based, so the client does not need special additional features.
-The streaming control employs feedback control theory.
-Currently, QuavStreams supports H.264/MP3 codecs muxed into the FLV container and VP8/Vorbis codecs muxed into the WEBM container.

-Uplynk

-Uplynk delivers HD adaptive bitrate streaming to multiple platforms, including iOS, Android, Windows Mac, Linux, and Roku, across various browser combinations, by encoding video in the cloud using a single non-proprietary adaptive streaming format.
-Rather than streaming and storing multiple formats for different platforms and devices, Uplynk stores and streams only one.
-The first studio to use this technology for delivery was Disney–ABC Television Group, using it for video encoding for web, mobile and tablet streaming apps on the ABC Player, ABC Family and Watch Disney apps, as well as the live Watch Disney Channel, Watch Disney Junior, and Watch Disney XD.